Telefonica/latch-plugin-dotnetnuke/README.md

-LATCH DOTNETNUKE 7 PLUGIN -- INSTALLATION GUIDE
+#LATCH INSTALLATION GUIDE FOR DOTNETNUKE

-####PREREQUISITES####
+##PREREQUISITES

-DotNetNuke version 7.
+* DotNetNuke version 7.

-.Net Framework 4.0 or higher.
+* .Net Framework version 4.0 or higher.

-To get the "Application ID" and "Secret", (fundamental values for integrating Latch in any application), it’s necessary to register a developer account in Latch's website: https://latch.elevenpaths.com.
-On the upper right side, click on "Developer area".
+* To get the **"Application ID"** and **"Secret"**, (fundamental values for integrating Latch in any application), it’s necessary to register a developer account in [Latch's website](https://latch.elevenpaths.com"https://latch.elevenpaths.com").
+On the upper right side, click on **"Developer area"**.

+##DOWNLOADING THE DOTNETNUKE PLUGIN
+ * When the account is activated, the user will be able to create applications with Latch and access to developer documentation, including existing SDKs and plugins.
+The user has to access again to [Developer area](https://latch.elevenpaths.com/www/developerArea"https://latch.elevenpaths.com/www/developerArea"), and browse his applications from **"My applications"** section in the side menu.

+* When creating an application, two fundamental fields are shown: **"Application ID"** and **"Secret"**, keep these for later use.
+There are some additional parameters to be chosen, as the application icon (that will be shown in Latch) and whether the application will support OTP  (One Time Password) or not.
+For DotNetNuke the OTP must be disabled.

+* From the side menu in developers area, the user can access the **"Documentation & SDKs"** section.
+Inside it, there is a **"SDKs and Plugins"** menu.
+Links to different SDKs in different programming languages and plugins developed so far, are shown.

-INSTALLING THE MODULE IN DOTNETNUKE 7.
+##INSTALLING THE PLUGIN IN DOTNETNUKE

-Go to Host->Extensions, then click on the button Install Extensions Manager, upload the zip the Latch plugin.
+* Go to **"Host->Extensions"**, then press **"Install Extensions Manager"**, upload the zip with Latch plugin.

-Read the plugin information and the license agreement, check on 'Accept License' and click Next, click Finish when the installation finishes.
+* Read the plugin information and the license agreement, then click on **"Accept License"**.

+##CONFIGURING THE INSTALLED PLUGIN
-Go back to Extensions page, check that the Latch module is on the list.
+* Go back to Extensions page, check that the Latch module is on the list.

-Click on Pages->Add New Page, introduce a name and title related to 'Latch' or 'Security', and 'latch' as the URL.
-Set as parent page 'Any parent' and give view permissions to registered users.
+* Click on **"Pages->Add New Page"**, introduce a name, title and URL.
+Set as parent page to **"None Specified"** and give view permissions to registered users.

-Click on Modules->Add new module, search for Latch Plugin on the list and drag it to the new page you just created.
+* Click on **"Modules->Add new module"**, search for Latch Plugin on the list and drag and drop it into the new page you just created.

-Open Edit Mode, put your mouse over the Latch module and go into 'configuration'.
+* Open **"Edit Mode"**, place the mouse over the Latch module and go into **"Settings"**.

-Click on 'Latch Plugin Settings' and introduce there the AppId and AppSecret you got from latch's page.
+* Click on **"Latch Plugin Settings"** and introduce there the **"AppID"** and **"AppSecret"** you got from Latch's page.

-UNINSTALLING THE MODULE

-Go to Host->Extensions, search for 'Latch Plugin' on the module list.

-Click on the 'delete' icon with the paper bin shape.

-Follow the steps in the modal window, check 'Delete Files' and click Next, then click finish when the uninstallation is completed.
+##UNINSTALLING THE PLUGIN IN DOTNETNUKE
+* Go to **"Host-Extension"**.
+Plugin "Latch" appears in the list.
+Press on **"Uninstall"** on the right side.
+Check the **"Delete files?"** option in the end of the new window.
+Press **"Uninstall Package"** button.